 Real estate sales agents have a statutory provision (Internal Revenue Code Section 3508) that provides clear directives about how a real estate broker may classify his/her sales agents as independent contractors.
 The rules have been in place since about 1984.
 Realtors would oppose any erosion of Section 3508.

 I am a real estate professional.
 What does this mean for my business?

-Brokers and sales agents can determine with certainty what their work arrangements are and can thereby ascertain the role of each with respect to payroll taxes and benefits.
+Under Section 3508, brokers and sales agents can determine with certainty what their work arrangements are and can thereby ascertain the role of each with respect to payroll taxes and benefits.
 This certainty significantly reduces the exposure to sizable penalties that can be imposed on other employers who do not comply with the worker classification criteria the IRS has had in place for more than 30 years.